Querying Gold namespace

 SELECT

-FROM ASSETS a
+FROM gold.assets a

-WHERE a.STATUS = 'ACTIVE'
+WHERE a.status = 'ACTIVE'

 LIMIT 100; -- Remove this for production